tardate/LittleCodingKata/README.md

-# 466 Little Coding Katas
+# 469 Little Coding Katas

-> Latest addition :sparkles: [Count Bits (C)](./c/count-bits) - Given a positive number n, count total bits needed to represent it (using C).
+> Latest addition :sparkles: [Essential SNMP](./books/essential-snmp) - Book notes - Essential SNMP by Douglas R. Mauro, Kevin J. Schmidt, Kevin Schmidt.
+First published July 18, 2001.
+2nd Edition October 25, 2005.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about